A Udemy Review – Is Udemy legit? Is Udemy worth it? Is Udemy a scam?

 Bad Udemy Instructor Reviews

 The truth is, that at least for the last few years we were unable to find negative reviews from Udemy instructors.
 We’re sure there have been negative experiences, but the majority are staying mum about it.
 The closest we could find to a recent negative review was a 2019 review from an instructor who explained why she stopped selling courses on Udemy

 “What would you do if you bought a course for $199 on my website and a few days later found it listed for sale for $9.99 on Udemy?
 Most people would return it or ask for a refund for the difference.
 That’s EXACTLY what happened to me.

 Students that bought my course at the full price of $199 from my website felt cheated once they saw that they could get the same course on Udemy for under $10 – and understandably so.

 This misstep cost me thousands of dollars, not to mention countless hours that I had to spend responding to refund requests.
 Once I stopped selling my courses on Udemy, my refund rates dropped dramatically. “

 Is Udemy “Worth It” Then?

-It is important to take all of these into consideration as an instructor and decide in fact if Udemy is worth it for you personally.
+It is important to take all of these into consideration as a student looking to enroll in courses, and as an instructor, and decide in fact if Udemy is worth it for you personally.
 We think on the whole it is.